CTCycle/FEXT-Autoencoder/README.md

 ### 5.1 Navigation menu

 **1) Analyze image dataset:** analyze and validate the image dataset using different metrics.
-Images statistics such as mean pixel values, standard deviation and noise ratio are reported in a detailed summary saved in *resources/validation/dataset/image_statistics.csv*.
-The average pixel distribution of the dataset is reported in *resources/validation/figures*.
+At first, a summary of images statistics is generated and saved in *resources/validation/dataset*.
+This summary includes mean pixel values, pixel standard deviation, pixel values range and noise ratio and standard deviation.
+Then, the average pixel distribution is calculated and saved into *resources/validation/figures*.

 **2) Model training and evaluation:** open the machine learning menu to explore various options for model training and validation.